glennj/exercism.io/lua/eliuds-eggs/HELP.md

 ## Submitting your solution

-You can submit your solution using the `exercism submit pop-count.lua` command.
+You can submit your solution using the `exercism submit eliuds-eggs.lua` command.
 This command will upload your solution to the Exercism website and print the solution page's URL.

 It's possible to submit an incomplete solution which allows you to: